Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/faces.rst

 To create a quad, this tool needs at least two adjacent triangles.
 If you have an even number of selected triangles, it is also possible not to obtain only quads.
-In fact, this tool tries to create "squarishest" quads as possible from the given triangles, which means some triangles could remain.
+In fact, this tool tries to create most even rectangular quads from the given triangles, which means some triangles could remain.

 .. list-table::